Prasang-Motwani/pwn.college_prasang/Hello Hackers.md

 - [link 1](https://pwn.college/linux-luminarium/hello/)

 ### Notes:
-While solving this challenge I learnt how to connect my desktop ubuntu to the host pwn.college I learnt what a command is and how it is run
+While solving this challenge I learnt how to connect my desktop ubuntu to the host pwn.college<br>
+I learnt what a command is and how it is run.